Connect with others who understand.

 Find Your Team

-Have you experienced pain while showering?
+Have you experienced pins and needles on any part of your body while showering?
 What tips can you offer to others experiencing this same symptom?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyLupusTeam Member